 - Those who want to acquire knowledge that covers not just building AI agents but also operating them

-- Those who want to learn by getting hands-on experience
+- Those who want to learn through hands-on practice

-- Those who are in a position to propose AI agent adoption to customers
+- Those who are in a position to propose AI agent adoption to clients

-The content spans a wide range from theoretical learning to actual code implementation, so while the main audience is engineers, the content is accessible enough that even non-engineers can dive in by leveraging generative AI.
-For those who have decided to build AI agents on AWS — definitely pick this up!
+The content spans broadly from theoretical learning to actual code implementation, so while the primary audience is engineers, even non-engineers can dive in by leveraging generative AI.
+If you've decided "I'm going to build AI agents on AWS!" — this is the book for you!

 Closing Thoughts

-There is no other Japanese-language book that covers the construction and operation of AI agents centered on feature-rich AgentCore in such a practical and systematic way.
-The structure — carefully explaining the basics of generative AI and each AgentCore feature in individual chapters, then combining them cross-sectionally in hands-on sessions — created a satisfying sense of understanding deepening step by step as I read.
-It served as a great review for me personally, and it's a book I want to be able to revisit anytime.
-Lately, I've been reading it every morning during my commute on the train.
+There is no other Japanese-language book that has compiled the large theme of building and operating AI agents centered around the feature-rich AgentCore in such a practical and systematic way.
+The structure — carefully explaining the basics of generative AI and each AgentCore function in dedicated chapters, while combining them together through hands-on sessions — creates a feeling of deepening understanding step by step, which made for a pleasant reading experience.
+It also served as a review for me personally, and it's a book I'll want to return to at any time.
+Lately, I've been reading it every morning on my commute by train.

-2026 has the potential to be the inaugural year of AI agent development.
-For those thinking about introducing self-built AI agents into their work in this turbulent year, this is the book you should pick up first.
+2026 has the potential to be the inaugural year of building AI agents.
+For those thinking about introducing a self-built AI agent into their business operations during this turbulent year, this is the first book you should reach for.

 Let's use this book to get up to speed and dive headfirst into building AI agents with AgentCore!!!

-I'll also keep sharing the latest information on AgentCore through my blog!
+I'll also keep sharing the latest AgentCore information through my blog, not to be outdone!

-Thank you so much for reading this article to the end!
-Nothing would make me happier than if it conveyed even a little of what makes this book so great!
+Thank you so much for reading this article all the way to the end!
+Nothing would make me happier than if this has conveyed even a little of the book's appeal!